We may earn money or products from the companies mentioned in this post.

 Tuileries Garden.
 Once the royal garden, this beautiful open space is just adjacent to the Louvre and the perfect spot to sit and enjoy all that is Paris.
 You’ll find sculptures, ponds, fountains and beautiful flowers everywhere you look.
 With all the hustle & bustle that is Paris, the gardens are a nice way to decompress and relax!

 Sainte Chapelle.
 This cathedral was constructed in the 13th century at the time of King Louis IX to serve as a chapel for the royal palace and meant to hold precious relics (that are now at Notre Dame).
-It too is French Gothic s and has one of the most extensive 13th-century stained glass collections anywhere.
+It too is French Gothic and has one of the most extensive 13th-century stained glass collections anywhere.
+It is one of my all time favorite chapels in the world!

 Looking for other things to do in Paris?
 Find out what else you can see when you only have 2 days in Paris.